gitslem/Smart-contract-Scanner/README.md

 9. Contributing
 	•	Fork the repo, make changes, and submit a pull request.
 	•	Please follow TypeScript best practices and keep the code modular.

-10. License

-This README will make it **easy for anyone to clone and use your scanner** directly from GitHub.  #MadebyAnslem